Annual Tech Fee Request for Proposals

 - A description of the project

-- Description of the student population served : description of course(s), frequency of offerings, and relationship to the curriculum including the number of students impacted, including the project’s ability to provide equitable access to technology resources
+- Description of the student population to be served: description of course(s), frequency of offerings, and relationship to the curriculum including the number of students impacted, including the project’s ability to provide equitable access to technology resources

 - Proposed location of the classroom or lab to be equipped, including description of modifications necessary and impact on current usage